junit-team/junit5/CONTRIBUTING.md

 #### Assertions

-- Use `org.junit.gen5.api.Assertions` wherever possible.
+- Use `org.junit.jupiter.api.Assertions` wherever possible.
 - Use AssertJ when richer assertions are needed.
 - Do not use `org.junit.Assert` or `junit.framework.Assert`.